whosonfirst/go-whosonfirst-pip-v2/README.md

 ### gocache

-This is an in-memory cache that is created during indexing that stores a feature's `SPR` response (see above).
+This is an in-memory cache using Patrick Mylund Nielsen's [go-cache](https://github.com/patrickmn/go-cache) package that is created during indexing that stores a feature's `SPR` response (see above).

 ### spatialite